Become a Proofreader with No Experience (A 10-Step Guide)

 It’s okay if you’re not sure yet.

-But if you know that’s what you want to do, you’ll need to look for a course (we’ll talk about classes soon) that teaches you how to proofread typeset texts.
+But if you know that’s what you want to do, you’ll need to look for a course that teaches you how to proofread typeset texts.

 You’ll encounter typeset documents in the form of books, newspapers, or magazines if you work for a publishing company.
 These texts are typically proofread using Adobe Acrobat Reader.